17 Best Campsites on Skye for Camping & Glamping

 Other perks include a welcoming atmosphere, clean facilities, and a friendly crowd.
 The place feels a little dated compared to some of the other sites we’ve featured, but it’s still a great place to stay.

-Quick note: this is an official ‘Camping and Caravanning’ site… so you need to be a member to stay.
+Quick note: this is a ‘Camping and Caravanning’ official campsite… so you need to be a member to stay.
 You can quickly and easily sign up here.

 7. Sligachan Camping